-Specific eCommerce product categories are wildly popular across Singapore.The highest day for browsing to conversion in the following categories is Wednesday, important insight into when advertisers and publishers should promote marketing and deals for popular categories.
+Specific eCommerce product categories are particularly popular among online shoppers across Singapore, such as consumer electronics, toys, and cosmetics.The highest day for browsing to conversion in the following categories is Wednesday, an important insight into when advertisers and publishers should promote marketing and deals for popular categories to shop online.
 Janio Asia's research found that the top-performing eCommerce product categories were:

-- Consumer electronics with $1.08 billion;
+- Consumer electronics with $655 million;

 - Fashion and beauty with $640 million;

-- Toys, DIY, and hobbies with $658 million; and
+- Toys, DIY, and hobbies with $348 million7.